sjentsch/lsjDocs/Ch12/Ch12_Regression_06.rst

 The *R*\² (R-squared) value
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Once again, let’s wrap a little bit of mathematics around this.
+Once again, let us wrap a little bit of mathematics around this.
 Firstly,
-we’ve got the sum of the squared residuals
+we have got the sum of the squared residuals

 .. math:: \mbox{SS}_{res} = \sum_i (Y_i - \hat{Y}_i)^2

 which we would hope to be pretty small.
-Specifically, what we’d like is
+Specifically, what we would like is
 for it to be very small in comparison to the total variability in the
 outcome variable

 .. math:: \mbox{SS}_{tot} = \sum_i (Y_i - \bar{Y})^2

-While we’re here, let’s calculate these values ourselves, not by hand though.
+While we are here, let us calculate these values ourselves, not by hand though.
-Let’s use jamovi instead.
+Let us use jamovi instead.
 Open up the |parenthood|_ data set in so that we can
 work in it.
 The first thing to do is calculate the *Ŷ* values, and for the
 simple model that uses only a single predictor we would do the following: